 IV therapy offers the best relief for these types of headaches.
 That’s because IV fluids are rich in vitamins, minerals, and electrolytes your body lacks when it’s dehydrated.
 Your brain tissues return to normal when you restore these nutrients and fluids to the body, which reduces headache symptoms.

-Consuming water may be helpful in curbing dehydration, but in some cases, you may be too dehydrated and can’t make up the lost fluids with a few glasses of water.
+Consuming water may be helpful in curbing dehydration, but in some cases, you may be too dehydrated and can’t make up for the lost fluids with a few glasses of water.
 Plain drinking water also doesn’t have the electrolytes and nutrients found in IV fluids.
 Additionally, IV therapy gets to work quickly because the fluids are infused into your bloodstream.
 A sports drink or oral pain medication, on the other hand, would first need to travel through the digestive system, which lessens absorption and effectiveness.

 How long a dehydration headache lasts depends on several factors, including the extent of your dehydration and your overall health.
 An IV can offer prompt relief from headache symptoms, so you feel better as soon as possible.
 You can also shorten the duration of your symptoms if you get plenty of rest and stay indoors if you live in a hot climate.
 You may want to consult with your IV provider to see if an over-the-counter pain reliever will help, too.
 Apply a cooling ice pack or wet washcloth to your forehead while you rest for extra comfort.
 Your sense of well-being will improve when you let your body relax and let the IV fluids do their job.

 To avoid future dehydration headaches, make sure you have an adequate water supply on hand at all times.
 Buy a large, refillable bottle that you can sip on throughout the day.
 This is especially critical if you will be spending a lot of time outdoors in hot weather.
-Athletes will also want to stay hydrated, and they may want to look into IV therapy for rebounding from intense workouts where they sweat a lot.
+Athletes will also want to stay hydrated and may want to look into IV therapy for rebounding from intense workouts where they sweat a lot.

 Mobile IV Nurses is known for its exceptional service and IV treatments.
 We make it easy to get IV therapy whenever and wherever you need it.